Eric Alterman

-Eric Alterman (born January 14, 1960) is an American historian, journalist, author, media critic, blogger, and educator.
-He is a CUNY Distinguished Professor of English and Journalism at Brooklyn College and the author of eleven books.
+Eric Alterman (born January 14, 1960) is an American historian and journalist.
+He is a CUNY Distinguished Professor of English and Journalism at Brooklyn College and the author of twelve books.

 From 1995 to 2020, Alterman was "The Liberal Media" columnist for The Nation.
 He is a contributing writer there, and at The American Prospect, where under a two-year grant he wrote the newsletter, Altercation, until January 27, 2023.
-In his farewell newsletter column Alterman stated that he opened a Substack page also entitled, Altercation, on January 21.
-2023, and that although publication plans were only in development, he was accepting free subscriptions.
+In his farewell newsletter column Alterman stated that he opened a Substack page, also entitled Altercation, on January 21, 2023, and that although publication plans were only in development, he was accepting free subscriptions.

 Early life and education

 Alterman was born to a Jewish family in 1960.
-He was graduated from Scarsdale High School in the state of New York, which the United States Department of Education named as "one of the 144 exemplary schools to which others may look for patterns of success", and, according to U.S. News & World Report, is among the nation's top 100 for math and science.
+He graduated from Scarsdale High School in the New York suburb.

 He earned a BA in history and government from Cornell University, an MA in international relations from Yale University, and a PhD in U.S. history from Stanford University.
 His doctoral dissertation, completed in 2002 with Barton Bernstein as primary advisor, was entitled, Two lies: the consequences of presidential deception.

 Career

 Journalism

-Alterman began his journalism career in 1983, freelancing originally for The Nation, The Washington Monthly, The New Republic, Harper's, Le Monde diplomatique, and later, for Vanity Fair, The New York Times Magazine, The New Yorker, and The Atlantic Monthly, among others, while working as a senior fellow for the World Policy Institute in New York City and Washington, D.C..
+Alterman began his journalism career in 1983, freelancing originally for The Nation, The Washington Monthly, The New Republic, Harper's, Le Monde diplomatique, and later, for Vanity Fair, The New York Times Magazine, The New Yorker, and The Atlantic Monthly, among others, while working as a senior fellow for the World Policy Institute in New York City and Washington, D.C.
 Not long after, he became the Washington correspondent for Mother Jones and, soon thereafter, Rolling Stone, before returning to The Nation as a columnist in 1995.

-Alterman has been a contributing editor or columnist for Elle, Worth, Rolling Stone, Mother Jones, The Guardian, The Daily Beast, The Forward, Moment, and The Sunday Express (London).
-He has contributed to The New Yorker, The Atlantic, and Le Monde Diplomatique, among other publications.
+Alterman has been a contributing editor or columnist for many publications including Elle, Worth, Rolling Stone, and The Sunday Express (London), while he has also contributed to The New Yorker, The Atlantic, and Le Monde Diplomatique.
 In 2021, he restarted "Altercation" as a newsletter published by The American Prospect.
 It previously had been a daily blog featured by MSNBC beginning in 2002.